jamesyang124/play-with-category-theory/chapter7.md

 addThree :: t -> (t -> t1) -> t1
 ```

-So the function must with its type signature, this is Haskell compiler try to type inference for you.
-You can also give type constraint to explicitly define your type variables scope. **So a function can not be note as a type variable, type variable only refers to a type**.
+The function must have its type signature, this is Haskell compiler try to do type inference for you.
+You can also give type constraint to explicitly define your type variables scope. **So a function can not be note as a type variable, type variable just refers to a type**.